Keep up to date with what’s moving in the design world in this section.

 Dezeen is the most popular and influential architecture and design magazine in the world, and winner of numerous journalism and publishing awards.
 Created in November 2006, its mission is very simple: to offer a selection of the best architecture, design and interior projects with news from around the world.

 Fast Company is the world’s leading business media brand, with an editorial focus on innovation in technology, leadership, world-changing ideas, creativity and design.
-Written by and about the most progressive business leaders, Fast Company inspires readers to think expansively, drive with purpose, adopt change, and shape the future of the business.
+Written by and about the most progressive business leaders, Fast Company inspires readers to think expansively, drive with purpose, embrace change, and shape futur of the business.

 It is dedicated to graphic design, image and communication.